babel/website/docs/v7-migration.md

 ### `@babel/plugin-proposal-pipeline-operator`

-Newer proposals in flux will error by default and will require everyone opt into a specific proposal while things are still < Stage 2.
+Newer proposals in flux will error by default and will require everyone to opt into a specific proposal while things are still < Stage 2.
 This is explained more in this [post](https://babeljs.io/blog/2018/07/19/whats-happening-with-the-pipeline-proposal).

 ```diff
 {